 We all have our weaknesses.

-Chai tea lattes are one of mine.
-The cravings will ambush me on gray, dreary, lazy days.
-I’m weak against them… I rarely fight back, against my better judgement.
+Chai tea lattes are one of mine, and the cravings will ambush me on gray, dreary, lazy days.
+I’m weak against them, and often give in when the desire strikes.
 When I snuck into coffee shops to indulge I would always leave with a happy belly, but also calorie regrets and spending guilt.